 Drive to Durdle door- Yellow fields and Army camp!

 Drive from Birmingham takes you to Durdle door via Oxford (or alternatively Bristol) with roads getting busier near Portsmouth and Poole.
-On nearing the coastline, the landscape looks no closer to a beach with vast yellow Rapeseed fields on both sides and a series of hills and valleys with sheep all around.
+On nearing the coastline, the landscape looks no closer to a beach with vast yellow Rapeseed fields on both sides and a series of hills and valleys with sheeps all around.
 One can also see Lulworth military camp and cautionary signage of sudden fire and military traffic (Ermm.. a bit scary though!).

 1. Pay and display parking space for cars

 2. Caravan parking

 A 10min walk down the hill takes you to the cliff giving a full view of Durdle door, the beach and the green hills to the right with white limestone cliff.
 You could go for a walk on the hills or head down to the beach by a series of steps.
 As in most of the beaches in the southern coastline, Durdle door is a pebble beach and waves are relatively lesser and smaller.